coolkidscoding/GameProgramming/Lessons/Lesson03/Lesson03.md

 > 1.0 Overview

 In this lesson we are going to start by reviewing the important concepts from the last lesson.
-Once we are done with our review we are going to take our game to the next step.
-We will introduce the Object Oriented Programming.
+Once we are done with our review we are going to take a break from game development to discuss an important topic that is necessary before we proceed with game development.
+We will introduce a concept called Object Oriented Programming.
 This is an advanced topic that we will only scratch the surface on.
-It is necessary in order to introduce the concept of Sprites.
+Once we complete this lesson we will be ready to introduce Sprites.
 Sprites are 2D game objects that a user interacts with or that move independently on the screen.
-In this lesson we will discuss how to create sprites and how to identify when we collide with a sprite.
-We will write a basic program to demonstrate these topics today.
-In the next lesson we will refine our understanding of sprites even more.
+In the next lesson we will discuss how to create sprites and how to identify when we collide with a sprite.

 > 2.0 Review

-In the last lesson we discussed the following, lets review.
+Let's review what we discussed in the last lesson.

 + We discussed how we control the game clock to target a certain FPS.
 How do we do that?
 + We discussed and implemented how we moved our stick man around the screen by only using keyboard controls.

 > 3.0 What is Object Oriented Programming?

-In order to discuss sprites, we need to understand a little about Object Oriented Programming.
-Object-oriented Programming, or OOP for short, is a programming paradigm which provides a means of structuring programs so that properties and behaviors are bundled into individual objects.

-Put another way, object-oriented programming is a way to write code that models concrete, real-world things like cars as well as relations between things like companies and employees, students and teachers, etc. OOP models real-world entities as software objects, which have some data associated with them and can perform certain functions.
+Object Oriented Programming, or OOP, is a way to write code that models objects.
+We use OOP to assign properties and functionality to these objects.

 > 3.1 Classes in Python

-Focusing first on the data, each thing or object is an instance of some class.

 The primitive data structures available in Python, like numbers, strings, and lists are designed to represent simple things like the cost of something, the name of a poem, and your favorite colors, respectively.